NAG-GS: Semi-Implicit, Accelerated and Robust Stochastic Optimizer: Additional remarks related to theoretical background

 As done for NAG-GS method, heuristically, for general $f \in \mathcal{S}^{1,1}_{L,\mu}$ with $\mu \geq 0$, we just replace $Ax_{k+1}$ in \eqref{NAG_FI_dis} with $\nabla f (x_{k+1})$ and obtain the following NAG-FI scheme:

 From the first equation, we get $v_{k+1}=\frac{x_{k+1}-x_k}{\alpha_k}+x_{k+1}$ that we substitute within the second equation, we obtain:

 with $\tau_k=1/\alpha_k+\mu/\gamma_k$.

-Computing $x_{k+1}$ is then equivalent to computing a fixed point of the operator given by the righ-hand side of \eqref{NAG_FI_Updatex}.
-Hence, it is also equivalent to finding the root of function:
+Computing $x_{k+1}$ is equivalent to computing a fixed point of the operator given by the right-hand side of \eqref{NAG_FI_Updatex}.
+Hence, it is also equivalent to finding the root of the function:

 with $g:\mathbb{R}^n \rightarrow \mathbb{R}^n$.
-In order to compute the root of this function, we consider a classical Newton-Raphson procedure detailed in Algorithm \ref{alg:NRM}.

-In Algorithm \ref{alg:NRM}, $J_g(.)$ denotes the Jacobean operator of function $g$ \eqref{NR_NAGFI_functiong} w.r.t. $u$, $I_n$ denotes the identity matrix of size $n$ and $\nabla^2 f$ designates the Hessian matrix of objective function $f$.
-Note that the iterative method detailed in Algorithm \ref{alg:NRM} corresponds to a particular variant of second-order methods known as "Levenberg-Marquardt" \cite{Levenvberg1944, Marquardt1963} applied to the unconstrained minimization problem $\min_{x \in \mathbb{R}^n} f(x)$ for a twice-differentiable function $f$.
-Finally NAG-FI method is summarized by Algorithm \ref{alg:nag_figeneral}.
+In order to compute the root of this function, we consider a classical Newton-Raphson procedure detailed in Algorithm~\ref{alg:NRM}.
+In Algorithm~\ref{alg:NRM}, $J_g(.)$ denotes the Jacobian operator of function $g$~\eqref{NR_NAGFI_functiong} w.r.t. $u$, $I_n$ denotes the identity matrix of size $n$ and $\nabla^2 f$ denotes the Hessian matrix of objective function $f$.
+Please note that the iterative method outlined in Algorithm~\ref{alg:NRM} exhibits a connection to the family of second-order methods called the Levenberg-Marquardt algorithm~\cite{Levenvberg1944, Marquardt1963} applied to the unconstrained minimization problem $\min_{x \in \mathbb{R}^n} f(x)$ for a twice-differentiable function~$f$.
+Finally, Algorithm~\ref{alg:nag_figeneral} summarizes the NAG-FI method.